 Energy Efficient Cooling and Air Conditioning Tips

-Air cooling and conditioning is one of the most important inventions of our time.
-They made summer blockbusters possible and helped boost manufacturing for wartime supplies and aircrafts.
+Cooling and air conditioning are one of the most important inventions of the past century.
+They made summer movie blockbusters possible and helped boost production for wartime supplies and aircrafts.

-Cooling, however, places immense strain on the electricity system and generates massive quantities of pollution.
-This particular IEA report aims to raise awareness of the negative impact of this demand and offers solutions.
+However cooling places a significant strain on electricity systems and creates massive quantities of pollution.
+This particular IEA Report aims to raise awareness of the impact and offers solutions.

 Energy Efficiency

-If you are in the market for an air conditioner for the first time, choose one with an A+ rating.
-This rating indicates how efficiently the unit will perform in normal conditions.
-A higher SEER rating could reduce your energy costs and consumption in the event that you replace an older model.
+If you are looking for an air conditioner for the first time pick one with an excellent rating.
+This rating indicates how well the unit performs under normal conditions during a given season.
+A higher SEER rating will lower your energy consumption and costs in the event that you replace an older model.

-Other factors can affect the efficiency of air conditioning systems, too.
-For example high levels of humidity in the indoor, lack of maintenance, and duct leaks could all make your system more efficient and consume more energy.
-Regular maintenance and sealing of leaks in the ducts are a simple way to improve the efficiency of your system.
+Other things can influence the efficiency of energy in air conditioning systems, too.
+For instance, high indoor humidity levels as well as a lack of maintenance and duct leaks can all make your system work harder and consume more energy.
+Regular maintenance and sealing leaks in the ducts are a simple way to increase the energy efficiency of your system.

-Large commercial cooling systems come with their own energy efficiency considerations also.
-These systems use a combination split- or packaged compressors, as well as huge pipe networks to distribute cooling throughout the building.
-These systems could also incorporate steam systems that require special maintenance to keep the pipes from getting blocked.
+Large commercial cooling systems have particular energy efficiency considerations as well.
+These systems make use of a combination of packaged or split-compressors and huge pipeline networks to supply cooling throughout the building.
+These systems could also incorporate steam systems that require special maintenance in order to prevent the pipes from becoming blocked.

-Additionally, many of these large systems are controlled by what’s called a Building Automation System (BAS) which connects all heating and cooling systems of the building into one central system.
-Verde has helped clients improve the performance of these systems through simple retrocommissioning guidelines that typically have quick paybacks and incentives for their implementation.
+Many of these systems can also be controlled with a Building Automation System, which integrates the cooling and heating systems into one centralized system.
+Verde has helped clients improve the performance of these systems with simple retrocommissioning recommendations that typically provide quick paybacks and incentives for implementation.

-The global effort to combat the effects of climate change is heavily dependent on the efficiency of energy used in cooling and air conditioning.
-We must ensure that cooling devices are efficient and that consumers are demanding these appliances.
-In the meantime, there are other steps we can take to help cut our energy consumption and greenhouse gas emissions.
+The global effort to reduce climate change is heavily dependent on the efficiency of energy used in cooling and air-conditioning.
+In the end, we must ensure that manufacturers introduce super-efficient cooling equipment to market, and that consumers demand them.
+In the meantime, we can take other steps to reduce our energy use and greenhouse gas emissions.

 Indoor Air Quality

-Indoor air quality can be a serious health concern for those who spend a substantial portion of their lives inside buildings.
-There are fortunately a number of ways to improve IAQ, which can prevent common problems such as asthma, allergies, and fatigue.
+Indoor air quality can be a major health risk for those who spend a large part of their time in buildings.
+Fortunately, there are a number of ways to improve IAQ, which can prevent common problems such as asthma or allergies, as well as fatigue.

-Particulate matter and volatile organic compounds and carbon dioxide are three of the most frequent sources of pollution in modern homes and office buildings.
-These pollutants can be released into the air through a variety of activities such as cooking, cleaning, and smoking.
-They can trigger allergies and respiratory problems.
+Particulate matter and volatile organic compounds and carbon dioxide are three of the most common sources of pollution in modern offices and homes. buildings.
+These pollutants are released into the air due to many different activities, such as cooking, cleaning, and smoking, and they could cause respiratory problems as well as allergic reactions.

-A high level of moisture may have a negative impact on the quality of air.
-Moisture can encourage the growth of mold and mildew that can trigger respiratory issues.
-Monitoring humidity and keeping the moisture at a minimum is crucial to avoid these problems.
-This can be done by regularly vacuuming and dusting, washing bedding, cushions and using a humidifier or dehumidifier based on the humidifier or hygrometer.
+A high level of moisture may also have a negative impact on the quality of air.
+Moisture can encourage the development of mildew and mold that can trigger respiratory problems.
+Monitoring humidity and keeping the moisture at a minimum is crucial to avoid these issues.
+This can be accomplished by regularly vacuuming and dusting, cleaning bedding, furniture and using a dehumidifier or humidifier based on the humidifier or hygrometer.

-Apart from the obvious health benefits as well as the obvious health benefits, improving IAQ can improve the comfort of a home.
-A home that has high levels of air pollution for instance, may smell musty.
-It can also trigger irritated or itchy eyes and also a snoring sensation.
-These issues can be avoided by installing an air purifier, keeping the HVAC system, and making sure that windows and doors are opened to allow air circulation when required.
+In addition to the obvious health benefits of improving IAQ in your home, it can increase the comfort in your home.
+For example, a home with high air pollutants can turn musty and odor unpleasant.
+It can also cause irritation or itchy eyes and a swollen sensation.
+These issues can be avoided by installing an air purifier, keeping the HVAC system, and making sure that doors and windows are open for ventilation as required.

-Poor air quality can cause headaches, problems with concentration, and a general unwellness.
-While these symptoms can resolve themselves after leaving a area, prolonged exposure could exacerbate existing health conditions and may lead to serious health issues.
+Poor air quality can cause headaches, problems with concentration, and a general feeling of ill-health.
+These symptoms may improve after leaving the area however prolonged exposure to poor quality air can worsen existing health conditions or even cause serious illness.

 Smoke Pollution

-While central air conditioners do an excellent job of removing the majority of biological pollutants, including molds, bacteria, pet dander, and pollen, they are not designed to remove smoke particles.
-Smoke from wildfires contains microscopic particles that can cause symptoms such as burning or itchy eye congested nasal, runny nose, and coughing.
-They can also cause irritation to the lungs and cause worsening of chronic lung and heart conditions.
-The invisible fine particles in smoke can lodge deep into your lung, triggering a myriad of health effects, including an increase in asthma, bronchitis, and damage to your heart and lungs.
+While central air conditioners do a great job of removing the majority of biological contaminants, like bacteria, molds and pet dander pollen, they’re not specifically designed to remove smoke particles.
+The tiny particles that make up wildfire smoke pose a risk and can easily enter your eyes, nose and throat, which can cause symptoms like burning or itchy eyes congestion, a runny nose and coughing.
+They can also cause irritation to the lungs and cause worsening of heart and lung conditions that are chronic.
+The invisible fine particles in smoke can get stuck in your lungs, triggering a variety of health issues, including an increase in asthma, bronchitis, and damage to your heart and lungs.

-The smoke that has blanketed New York City this week is the result of forest fires in Canada, and it is causing hazardous air quality conditions throughout much of the northern US and southern Canada.
-The thick smoky fog can reduce visibility and can cause respiratory stress for anyone who has to be outdoors.
+The smoke that has blanketed New York City this week was caused by forest fires in Canada and is causing hazardous air quality conditions across a large portion of the northern US and southern Canada.
+The thick smoky fog can reduce visibility and may cause respiratory stress for anyone who has to be outdoors.

-Unfortunately there is no way to completely block smoky air from entering your business or home through doors and windows particularly older homes with a lot of cracks and drafts.
-However you can take steps to reduce the amount of smoke entering your home or business.
+Unfortunately there is no way to completely block smoke from getting into your business or home through doors and windows, especially older homes with lots of drafts and cracks.
+However, you can take steps to minimize the amount of smoke that enters your home or business.

-Close all windows and doors when it’s smokey.
-This can cut the amount of smoky air by 30 percent.
-If you can, place damp towels around the door frames and cracks in order to slow the movement of smoky air into your business or home.
+Keep all doors and windows closed when it is smoky outside.
+This can cut the amount of smoke by 30 percent.
+If you can, place damp towels around the door frames and cracks in order to slow the flow of smoke into your home or business.

-The EPA recommends changing your HVAC filters more frequently in the event of smoke to ensure that they are eliminating contaminants from indoor air.
-Choose a filter with a minimum efficiency reporting value (MERV) of 13 or more, since these filters are specifically designed to eliminate the smoke and other gaseous air contaminants.
+The EPA recommends changing your HVAC filters more frequently during times of smoke to ensure they are effectively removing the toxins from the air inside.
+Select a filter with a minimum efficiency report value (MERV) of 13 or greater, as these filters are specifically designed to remove the smoke and other gaseous air contaminants.

 Supercooling

-In recent times, supercooling has become an energy-saving method that is popular.
-It’s based on the notion that electricity doesn’t cost the same amount at any given time of the day.
-The majority of power companies offer “time of use” plans with different rates for off-peak and peak times.
-Supercooling allows homeowners to cool their homes ahead of off-peak times, so they don’t need to run air conditioners during those costly summer peak hours.
+Supercooling is a trend to save energy that has gained popularity in recent years.
+It’s based on the idea that electricity doesn’t cost the same amount at any time of the day.
+In fact, most energy companies offer “time-of-use” plans that offer different peak and off-peak rates.
+Supercooling allows homeowners cool their homes ahead of off-peak hours, meaning they don’t require air conditioners during the expensive summer peak hours.

-This method is efficient because cooling doesn’t just mean making the air in the house cooler.
-It also aims to prevent heat from entering the house through windows, doors and other leak points.
-That’s why homeowners should double-check that their home is insulated and cover any drafty or leaky areas.
-Also, they should consider using window shades to block sun light, especially those that get bright direct sunlight in the hottest parts of the day.
-It is also important to ensure that all doors and windows are tightly sealed to prevent air from escaping when cooling cycles are in progress.
-They should also think about using smart thermostats to assist them remember when to begin and stop cooling.
-This will allow homeowners to cut down on their energy bills without worrying about forgetting to turn off or on the system.
+This method works because cooling isn’t just about making the air inside the house cool.
+It’s important to prevent heat from getting into your home through windows, doors and other leaky areas.
+It is crucial that homeowners double-check the insulation of their home and cover any drafty or leaky areas.
+Also, they should cover windows to block the sunlight, particularly in areas that receive direct sunlight during the hottest times of the day.
+Additionally it is important to ensure that all doors and windows are sealed tightly to prevent air from escaping during cooling cycles.
+They should also think about using smart thermostats to help them remember when to begin and stop cooling.
+This makes it easier for homeowners to keep their energy costs low and not worry about forgetting to turn off the system or on.

 Explore More